Equal-Vote/rcv-analysis/README.md

 The output is available at outputs/2025-09-20-all-elections.csv

+## 2025-10-03

+Added another output that divides how many of each ranking is tallied

+The output is available at outputs/2025-10-03-all-elections.csv

 # Future work

 The FairVote RCV Cruncher tool was very helpful and gave us 99% of the data we needed.